How Do Scroll Air Compressors Operate and Why Use One?

 Oil-free air compressors offer several advantages, including:

-- Low maintenance: Because they are oil free, this type of compressor does not require routine oil changes, oil disposal or changes of oil filters, which reduces maintenance requirements and costs.
+• Low maintenance: Because they are oil free, this type of compressor does not require oil in the compression chamber which reduces or eliminates, oil disposal or changes of oil filters, which reduces maintenance requirements and costs.

-- Environmentally friendly: As oil-free air compressors do not require oil disposal and do not emit oil contaminants, they are a more sustainable and environmentally friendly choice.
+• Environmentally friendly: As oil-free air compressors enable less or no oil and disposal costs and do not emit oil contaminants into the compressed air stream, they are a more sustainable and environmentally friendly choice.

 While there are advantages to going oil free, there are also some drawbacks when comparing traditional and oil-free air compressors, so we will compare oil vs oil-free compressors by several factors to help you decide if oil-free compressor technology is right for your application.

-- Cost: Oil-free air compressors usually have a higher initial price tag than traditional technologies, but they require less preventive maintenance and lower maintenance-related costs as they do not require new oil or filters or oil disposal costs.
+• Cost: Oil-free air compressors usually have a higher initial price tag than traditional technologies, but they require less or no oil, oil filter or disposal costs.

 The choice between an oiled or oil-free air compressor or a rotary screw or scroll compressor can be a confusing one, but it is essential to choose the technology that is most suited to the application and the industry.
 The experts at JHFOSTER are standing by to provide more details on the various technologies to ensure that the selected air compressor is the right one for your operation.